spuder/puppet-gitlab/README.md

 ##Limitations

 1. Does not manage the firewall, run `lokkit -s https -s ssh` or edit iptables.
-2. If `puppet_manage_config = true` (the default setting), then /etc/gitlab/gitlab.rb is configured with an .erb template.
-Because of the way .erb templates work, lines are inserted at their actual line numbers of the template, not one after another.
-This results in a lot of empty lines in /etc/gitlab/gitlb.rb.
-3. When attempting to autodownload, assumes that the release number is always 1 in the file name. eg. `gitlab_7.0.0-omnibus-1_amd64.deb`
+2. When attempting to autodownload, assumes that the release number is always 1 in the file name. eg. `gitlab_7.0.0-omnibus-1_amd64.deb`
-4. Omniauth and enterprise are not tested.
+3. Omniauth and enterprise are not tested.
 Please submit a github issue if problems are found.
-5. Only supports omnibus provided nginx and postgres services.
+4. Only supports omnibus provided nginx and postgres services.
 Apache and MySQL are not available.

 #### Contact
 twitter => [@spencer450](https://twitter.com/spencer450)